 The spice can also be used to soothe cough in babies.
 A warm paste of hing and water can be applied on the baby’s chest for some relief from cold and cough.
 For older babies, it can also be used as a remedy for asthma, pneumonia, and whooping cough.
 A little bit of the spice can be added to hot water, and the vapours can be inhaled by those suffering from respiratory issues.
 Hing has been an important ingredient in Yunani and Ayurvedic medicines.
 It is, therefore, also used for wholesome healing by applying it externally and consuming it in foods.

 Now you know how hing can benefit your little one.
-But, have you been wondering how to make the hing paste?
+But, have you been wondering how to make hing paste?
 Here’s how you can make some.

-How to Make Hing Paste
+How to Make Hing Paste?

-Making hing paste is easy – just stir in a teaspoon of the spice in warm water and voila!
+Making hing paste for babies is easy – just stir in a teaspoon of the spice in warm water and voila!
 You have your paste!
 You can use olive oil, ghee, or mustard oil also to make the paste and achieve the same results.
-For babies above 10 months of age, you can even try stirring in some hing in buttermilk and feeding it to your baby.
+For babies above 10 months of age, you can even try stirring some hing in buttermilk and feeding it to your baby.

 Although hing is considered a magical spice, it is essential for parents to be aware of certain things.
-The points given below will help take the right precautions when using hing as a remedy for your baby’s ailments.
+The points given below will help you take the right precautions when using hing as a remedy for your baby’s ailments.